Two Billion Dollars.

 Easily the most powerful component of your page, and yet the most neglected.
 Your entire business is built around physical products, so why wouldn’t you showcase that in the best possible light?

 The image is the first thing customers will notice about your product and it’s a critical factor in purchasing decisions.
-In fact, a study shows that 67% of consumers consider images “very important” when they buy.
+In fact, a study shows that 67% of consumers consider images “very important” when they buy.67% of consumers consider images very important when they buy.
+How optimized are yours?
+Click To Tweet

 There are three factors to highly converting product images: